nibtehaz/VFPred/codes/README.md

 ## Implementation

-The entire pipeline is implemented in Python3.
+The entire alogrithm is implemented in Python3.

 The functions are organized in the following files: